 ISO 27001 and General Data Protection Regulations (GDPR) are related in the sense that they’re concerned with data security and share many common themes.

-ISO 27001 certification demonstrates that your business has systems in place to protect corporate information and data.
+ISO 27001 accreditation demonstrates that your business has systems in place to protect corporate information and data.
 However, implementing the ISO 27001 Management System does not necessarily mean that you have fulfilled your responsibilities as a business handling personal data in accordance with GDPR.
 We’ll explore this and lots more in our article, so let’s get to it!

 GDPR vs ISO 27001: What’s the difference?